jritenour/azure-migration/README.md

 Contents of repo:

 1. JMR(directory) - the unzipped automate domain contents
-2. datastore_2016_07_21.zip - the zipped automate domain contents, ready for gui impomrt
-3. ansible-playbook(dir) - directory containing the ansible playbook to prep the VM for migration
+2. ansible-playbook(dir) - directory containing the ansible playbook to prep the VM for migration
-4. dialog_export_20160721_103542.yml - Sample dialog to get storage accounts

 Next steps: